Zingle/rest-api-documentation/error_codes.md

 3204 | Custom field option missing value |
 3205 | Custom field option missing display name |
-3206 | You lack the privileges to manage Contact Fields 3300 | Template not found |
+3206 | You lack the privileges to manage Contact Fields 3207 | Custom Field cannot be deleted.
+It is currently being used by an automation |
+3300 | Template not found |
 3301 | Unable to modify global template |
 3302 | Invalid template type specified |